Gifts of the Holy Spirit vs. Antics of the Flesh?

 Myth: The Holy Spirit plays a lesser role than Jesus and the Father.

-Truth: The Father, the Son and the Holy Spirit are equal and are one.
-How can one member of the Trinity be less or do less.
-Not less, each has a different role.
+Truth: The Father, the Son and the Holy Spirit are equal and are one in essence but each has a different role.
+Jesus Christ gives glory to the Father, and the Holy Spirit gives glory to Christ.

 Myth: The Holy Spirit wasn't present until the New Testament.